Search Used Fiat Tipo Cars for Sale

-At the top of the Tipo range is the Lounge trim, which is a further £1,000 more expensive than the trim level below.
+At the top of the Tipo range is the Lounge trim.
 Although that asking price only gets you the basic engine, it does buy you an awful lot of kit.
 Satellite navigation, climate control and 17-inch alloys are just the start, with automatic lights and wipers, a rear-view camera and chrome trim also included.

 There’s a business-focused Elite trim level, too which offers the five-inch touchscreen, satellite navigation and a safety pack, as well as an environmental upgrade that improves the efficiency of the diesel powertrain.

-Optional extras include leather seats with heaters, priced at £750, and safety packs that incorporate gadgets such as lane departure warning, autonomous emergency braking and adaptive cruise control.
+Optional extras include leather seats with heaters, and safety packs that incorporate gadgets such as lane departure warning, autonomous emergency braking and adaptive cruise control.